EasternPA/32.22-to-beta/README.md

 The first function requires ingesting TeslaScope's detail page for the 2021.32.22 firmware, found here: https://teslascope.com/teslapedia/software/2021.32.22

-With the page ingested, I used an html parser node to pull in the html contents of that page.
+With the page ingested, I used an HTML Parser node to pull in the html contents of that page.
 I then used a Change node to only retain object 76 from the fetched page.
 That object contains a sentence showing the number of vehicles currently running this version.
 I then split the contents of that sentence into an array.
 Next, as I traverse the array, I convert each entry from a text string into a numeric value.
 If the resulting numeric value is greater than 0 (which only happens once), I convert the value back to a string and append the text " on 32.22" to the end and print it out.
-Finally, I pass the payload through a filter node (previously called Replace By Exception or RBE).
+Finally, I pass the payload through a Filter node (previously called Replace By Exception or RBE).
 This ensures that the resulting message will be passed only if it has not changed.
-Then the payload is passed to the debug node, which dumps the payload to the debug window.
+Then the payload is passed to the Debug node, which dumps the payload to the debug window.

 #### Any Model 3 LR AWD moving from 2021.32.22 to 2021.36.5.3